ropensci/rcites/cran-comments.md

-This is a minor release that mainly improves tests (following the recent changes in vcr) and improve code format as well as the set_token() function.
+This is a minor release that mainly improves tests (following the recent changes in vcr) and improves code format as well as the set_token() function.

 ## Problems fixed